jcyang36/BootcampProject5/README.md

-This program asks for your pet's name.
+This program asks for your pet's name, breed, and age, and prints the information for the pet.